amitsaha/amitsaha.github.io/content/windows-docker-containers-isolated-testing-environments.md

 The main application I was setting up the testing environment for was a DotNet framework web application with multiple sites configured in IIS.
 Coming from a Linux/Nginx/Python/Golang background, I found it quite challenging to find instructions for manually configuring a IIS website without using GUI tools.
-However, thanks to a [particular blog post](https://blog.alexellis.io/run-iis-asp-net-on-windows-10-with-docker/) and other posts by the same author, things finally clicked.
+Visual Studio's Dockerfile worked but I didn't succeed in work for my use-case.
+I think it will make more sense now.
+Anyway, thanks to a [particular blog post](https://blog.alexellis.io/run-iis-asp-net-on-windows-10-with-docker/) and other posts by the same author, things finally clicked.
 The following is a snippet of a script that I used:

 ```